Senior Executive Team

 The SET comprises the High Commissioner, the Deputy High Commissioner, the Assistant High Commissioner for Protection, the Assistant High Commissioner for Operations and the Chef de Cabinet.
 Additional senior staff members may be invited to join the SET to share their expertise on a particular topic of relevance.
 The High Commissioner chairs the SET and may request that it convene in his absence to deliberate on specific issues and to provide their collective advice for his final decision.

 Kelly T. Clements, United Nations Deputy High Commissioner for Refugees

-Kelly T. Clements joined UNHCR as Deputy High Commissioner on July 6, 2015.
-Clements has been closely involved with refugee and displacement issues throughout her 25-year career.
+Kelly T. Clements joined UNHCR as Deputy High Commissioner on 6 July 2015.
+Clements has been closely involved with refugee and displacement issues throughout her three decade career.

 George William Okoth-Obbo, Assistant High Commissioner for Operations